juanparati/Sendinblue/README.md

 The transactional mail template transport allow to send templates as transactional e-mails using Sendinblue.

-It is possible to register the mail template transport facade into the "config/app.php":
+It's possible to register the mail template transport facade into the "config/app.php":

          'MailTemplate' => Juanparati\Sendinblue\Facades\Template::class,

-Now it is possible to send templates in the following way:
+Now it's possible to send templates in the following way:

         MailTemplate::to('user@example.net');           // Recipient
         MailTemplate::cc('user2@example.net');          // CC